Individual Psychology and Behavior

 Though in Freudian terminology the subconsciousness is described as a component of mental life which is inaccessible to regular consciousness, "unconsciousness" does not match this or the correct answer to the question.
 Finally, subliminal information is not "paranormal," or outside of the natural laws of physics, in any regard, and neither is it "subtypical", which is in fact, not a word at all.

-Which of the following is not a monocular depth cue?
+Which of these is not a monocular depth cue?

 Retinal disparity